Thanksgiving Activities for the FamilyNovember 14th, 2018

 Thanksgiving Reading or Movie

 Read a Thanksgiving book or watch a Thanksgiving movie with the family.
-Then use one of the graphic organizers from Ten Minutes to Better Study Skills and chart out the who, what, where, when, why, and how for each character in the story.
+Then use one of the graphic organizers from Ten Minutes to Better Writing and Study Skills and chart out the who, what, where, when, why, and how for each character in the story.
 Decide who was your favorite character and who was your least favorite character and why.
 This will improve memory and comprehension skills.

 - A Charlie Brown Thanksgiving